stonegray/ssht/src/preflight/README.md

         port; note that a host can still pass if FastSSH is unable to connect at all, this will only force a failure if FastSSH can confirm the host is not compatible with the SSH protocol.
+    - The FQDN provided cannot be resolved to an IP address
     - The host does not reply to ICMP and UDP pings.

 These states implement a finites state machine, with the following flow.
 Any